rtroe/Player5/README.md

 3. If it’s not already, Enable developer mode
 4. Click “Load unpacked extension…” and select the folder where you cloned the repo

+# Features
+  - Open ASCII stl Files

 # Roadmap
-  - Open stl, obj, and 3ds files
+  - Open Binary stl, obj, and 3ds files
+  - Add Import/Export Capability